Build Your Own Web Server From Scratch In JavaScript

 It is parsed into 3 chunks:

-Note that the chunk boundaries are just side effects of the chunked encoding.
-These chunks are not meant to be presented to the application, and the application still sees the payload as a stream of bytes, kinda like TCP doesn’t preserve packet boundaries from the IP layer.
+Note that the chunk data boundaries are just side effects.
+These chunks are not represented to the application as individual messages; the application still sees the payload as a byte stream.

 6.4 Ambiguities in HTTP